 Gran Electrica is an authentic Mexican restaurant in the heart of DUMBO.
-Together, owners Tamer Hamawi, Elise Rosenberg, Emelie Kihlstrom, along with Chef David Goody, (formerly of Morimoto and Noma) offer an authentic and market-driven Mexican menu inspired by travels abroad, particularly traditional Mexican street fare.
+Together, owners Tamer Hamawi, Elise Rosenberg, and Emelie Kihlstrom, offer an authentic and market-driven Mexican menu inspired by travels abroad, particularly traditional Mexican street fare.
 Creating a new take on regionally-influenced Mexican cuisine, the menu aims to showcase a diversity of dishes from across the country.

-Chef Goody’s emphasis on keeping Gran Electrica’s menu rooted in authentic Mexican cooking and techniques is expressed through items like fresh hand-pressed tortillas crafted with heirloom corn, house-made crema and queso fresco, as well as spicy chorizo made on site.
+Gran Electrica’s emphasis on keeping our menu rooted in authentic Mexican cooking and techniques is expressed through items like fresh hand-pressed tortillas crafted with heirloom corn, house-made crema and queso fresco, as well as spicy chorizo made on site.

-The beverage program incorporates Mexican flavors with seasonal ingredients, and cocktails by Tamer Hamawi and Israel Mejia include tequila and mezcal by small-batch and artisan distillers.
+The beverage program incorporates Mexican flavors with seasonal ingredients, and cocktails by Tamer Hamawi include tequila and mezcal by small-batch and artisan distillers.

 For more information on our food and drink, check out our menu.